|Clawson Fortune Telling Machine, circa 1890|

 The widow Clawson assured Clement that in exchange for his not pressing the matter, she would make a will leaving everything to him upon her death - which she did in March 1898.

-It was around this time that Clement moved permanently to Flagtown, and Aurelia Clawson suspected that he had taken up with the children's nanny, Ella.
+It was around this time that Clement moved permanently to Flagtown, and Aurelia Clawson suspected that he had taken up with former nanny Ella - who presumably continued to reside with the Clawsons for years after the death of their young son in 1885.
 Mrs. Clawson disapproved very strongly of this relationship - so strongly that she secretly changed her will on July 17, 1900, including the new provision stating that if Clement and Ella should marry, all the property promised to Clement by his father would instead go to her niece!

 to be concluded tomorrow.....